bevyengine/rfcs/network_replication.md

 People who want to make multiplayer games want to focus on designing their game and not worry about how to implement prediction, how to serialize their game, how to keep packets under MTU, etc. All of that should just work.
 I think the ease of macro annotations is worth any increase in compile times when networking features are enabled.

-From their description, ["subworlds"](https://github.com/bevyengine/rfcs/pull/16) seem promising for generating snapshots and performing rollbacks, but the proposal needs more details on interop with the ECS and performance (so does this one lol).

 - What is the impact of not doing this?

-Without committing to support these features early, Bevy risks ending up like Unity, whose built-in features were too non-deterministic for the first kind of replication and whose only working solutions for the second kind appeared years later as [subscription-based](blank "monthly, per concurrent user, even when self-hosted") third-party plugins and couldn't integrate deeply enough to be transparent (at least not without duplicating parts of the engine).
+Without committing to support these features early, Bevy risks ending up like Unity, whose built-in features were too non-deterministic for the first kind of replication and whose only working solutions for the second are paid third-party plugins that couldn't integrate deeply enough to be transparent (at least not without duplicating parts of the engine).

 - Why is this important to implement as a feature of Bevy itself, rather than an ecosystem crate?